Rudd-O/zfs-tools/doc/README-zbackup.md

 # zbackup --list
 ```

+## Error reporting
+It is clearly rather important to know if zbackup fails.
+Any or all of these three mechanisms can be used:

+1. Non-zero exit status

+2. Error text appearing on stderr.

+3. Optionally, use the -e option to email the given recipient on failure.

+It is recommended to use these to check carefully that replication in particular is working as intended.

 ## The dangers of ZFS replication streams when used for backup
 The default behaviour of zsnap is to use ZFS replication streams, i.e. `zfs send -R`.
 This is inhibited when zsnap is called from zbackup, using the `--no-replication-stream` option to zsnap.